macshome/tokenusers/README.md

 8. Basics of Swift text formatting and interlopation.
 9. Using archiving in Xcode to make a distribution build.
 10. Adding a new target in Xcode and sharing code between your CLI and GUI apps.
 Also that whole GUI version thing.

+Overall the entire thing makes more sense with me talking about it all day long.
+Maybe if I have some of that "free time" thing one day I can record videos of each step!

+Enjoy.